Oleggio/five-nines-arch-katas/README.md

 - Identity Platform for auth

 **Geospatial and UX**
-- Maps Platform for routing, POI, geocoding, traffic and ETA
+- Maps Platform for routing, POI, geocoding, traffic, and ETA
 - Ops UI and mobile client consume APIs and AI assistants